Skip to content

 Terminal window

-# Use selector.matchLabels
+# Use selector.matchLabels.

 Terminal window

-# Image: nginx
+# Image: nginx:1.25

 Terminal window

-# Given: PVC stuck in Pending
+# Given: a PVC is stuck in Pending.

-# Task: Identify why it won't bind
+# Task: identify why it will not bind.

 Terminal window

-# Command: k patch pv <name> -p '{"spec":{"claimRef": null}}'
+# Command shape: kubectl patch pv <name> -p '{"spec":{"claimRef": null}}'

 Terminal window

-# Include required nodeAffinity section
+# Include the required nodeAffinity section.